730 days gone by

 Deacon is not always forced to flee, although this choice shows you all its charm on more than one occasion.
 Days Gone is a mixture of one shooter in third person, a survival - where, essentially, the hunger indicator is replaced by the petrol indicator of the motorcycle - and one stealth.
 Every shot fired must be well thought out and above all must be subsequent to a careful study of the environment.
 Shooting is never recommended, of course, if there are more zombies nearby as they are sensitive to the noises produced, whether they are weapons, sirens or car alarms (a classic).
 As for my experience, I found a stealth approach much more satisfying and useful in most situations, with the use of stones to distract or attract enemies to the chosen point, thus being able to eliminate them quickly and unobtrusively.
 If you fail, you move on to strong ways.
 The aiming system reminded me a little of that of Uncharted 4 only heavier and not perfectly calibrated but which does its job well.
 The shots of the weapons are "heard" and the headshot, after a few hours of practice, is guaranteed.
 If the enemies get too close you can resort to the melee weapons, that found scattered around with their own indicator of damage and resistance, or you can create them ad hoc through projects, obtained after completing some series of missions.
 Your search for materials must be incessant also because, thanks to them, you can repair these weapons at any time by scrap or create bombs of various types, among which the trusted ones stand out Molotov cocktails.
 But don't expect fire volumes at the Gears of War!
 Indeed, in Days Gone it is always better to always aim at the head, especially against the Order.

 These are referred to as a sort of different enemy compared to the normal furious, even though they are composed by them.
 As soon as a certain number of rather large zombies gather at one point on the map, a Horde is born.
 In these cases they tend to be smaller than those already established in that area and indicated in the game menu, the elimination of which is preparatory for reaching the 100%.
-This system is also speeded up by the Siren, a Furiosa who can scream and call up so many enemies.
-Yes, like Left for Dead, and it is not the only enemy taken from that title, even if I don't consider it a defect: they are now elements that have entered the collective and videogame imagination, and are very often exploited.
-The approach to the Horde is indicated by a change of music and by the rather insistent noises that are heard in the distance.
-Obviously it is impossible to disperse them without being seen, and you need to be very well prepared to deal with it, especially the first few times.
-Here, too, a study of the area is needed, where you could find explosive materials that are preparatory to your desire for extermination.
-A very interesting element that makes their elimination feasible is the stay.
+This system is also speeded up by the Siren, a Furiosa who can cry out and thus summon countless enemies.
+Yes, like Left for Dead, and he is not the only enemy taken in weight by that title, even if I do not consider it a defect: they are elements that have now entered the collective and videogame imagination, and are exploited very often.
+The approach to the Horde is indicated by a change in the music and by the rather insistent noises heard in the distance.
+Obviously it is impossible to disperse them without being seen, and you have to be very well prepared to face it, especially the first few times.
+Here, too, a study of the area is necessary, where you could find explosive materials scattered in preparation for your desire for extermination.
+Very interesting element which makes their elimination feasible is the stay.
 If the first time you see the Horde you eliminate a hundred furious, on the way back you find it reduced, as the zombies fortunately do not regenerate.
 A comfortable situation, which shows the side to some lamerata but overall I think it was the only sensible choice.
 Destroying an entire one in one pass is impossible for almost the entire duration of the game.
 On the other hand, I also happened to come back after a few days to the point where I first saw the Furiosi group without finding it because it had moved to the map.
 Do not expect to find them obviously on the opposite side of the world: they always remain in the area.

 Amici e nemici